Domestic Cat

 Diet - All of our cats have a constant supply of high quality cat food.
 This food provides all of the daily nutrition they need, of protein, vitamins, and minerals.
 Of course they also get special crunchy or chewy treats occasionally!

 Enrichment - We have a special cat room with ramps on the walls, clawing posts, and steps that provides an environment that promotes playing and relaxation.
 All of our cats get plenty of socialization from humans, especially from our campers during the summer time.
 Campers will make toys for them out of feathers, cardboard, and plastic materials, they love to play with!
-For our cats roaming around camp, they have the opportunity to utilize their feral skills in catching mice!
+For our few cats roaming around camp, they have the opportunity to utilize their feral skills in catching mice!